Przejdź do treści

 Ligi w Europie Premier League

-London, England, 8th January 2026.
-Bukayo Saka of Arsenal during the Arsenal vs Liverpool Premier League match at the Emirates Stadium, London.
+London, England, 18th May 2026.
+Mikel Arteta manager of Arsenal claps the fans during the Arsenal vs Burnley Premier League match at the Emirates Stadium, London.
 Picture credit should read: David Klein / Sportimage EDITORIAL USE ONLY.
 No use with unauthorised audio, video, data, fixture lists, club/league logos or live services.
 Online in-match use limited to 120 images, no video emulation.
 No use in betting, games or single club/league/player publications.
-SPI_010_DK_Arsenal_Liverpool SPI-4439-0010
+SPI_037_DK_Arsenal_Burnley SPI-4808-0034

 Foto IMAGO/PressFocus